anapsix/dynamicinfradays/user/pages/2015-nyc-home/_speakers/features.md

     - header: <a href="/2015-nyc-programme#quentinm">Quentin Machu</a>
       text: "Quentin is an engineer on the Quay.io team."
       icon: user
+    - header: <a href="/2015-nyc-programme#barakm">Barak Michener</a>
+      text: "Barak is a distributed systems developer for CoreOS, working in Go on etcd."
+      icon: user
     - header: <a href="/2015-nyc-programme#patrickm">Patrick Mizer</a>
       text: "Patrick heads up the engineering team at SpareFoot."
       icon: user
     - header: <a href="/2015-nyc-programme#stephenn">Stephen Nguyen</a>
       text: "Stephen is a developer evangelist for ClusterHQ and has helped developers ship billions of stateless Docker containers."
-      icon: user
-    - header: <a href="/2015-nyc-programme#joeys">Joey Schorr</a>
-      text: "Joey is a lead software engineer on the Quay.io team at CoreOS."
       icon: user
     - header: <a href="/2015-nyc-programme#darrens">Darren Shepherd</a>
       text: "Darren is Chief Architect of Rancher Labs, building the next generation of infrastructure orchestration technology."